nohorse/botmakers.org/BOTS.md

 # Bots on Botmakers.org

-Right now we have the following integrations:
+On top of a few people testing their bots, we have the following integrations:

 ## slack-tableflip